The Internet and

 However, most Internet reading is not like reading a novel or textbook, and Internet writing tends to be unorganized and littered with writing errors.

 Reading scores on standardized tests have declined or stagnated in the last decade.

 Many educators point out that the Internet represents a new kind of reading skill, one that is not reflected in most standardized tests.
 These exams test for sustained, concentrated reading more appropriate to reading a novel rather than text messages.

 Because educators in some countries see the importance of digital skills, some (the United States excluded at this point) are now testing for "digital-age proficiently."

 This involves testing student's ability to find, synthesize and especially evaluate Internet information.

 It has been shown that young people who read so-called long-form material for enjoyment --

 It appears that young people who rely on the Internet for information have a more difficult time separating fact from fiction.

 Donald J. Leu, who researches literacy and technology at the University of Connecticut, asked 48 students to go to a bogus web site about a mythical species known as the "Pacific Northwest tree octopus."

-If you know of incidents of these types hurtful bullying -- either on the Internet or elsewhere -- tell someone in authority should be informed.
+In summary, if you know of incidents of hurtful bullying -- either on the Internet or elsewhere -- someone in authority should be informed.
 If it isn't taken seriously, make a note of when you do so you can refer back to it.